Payment Card Compliance Program

 The treasurer is responsible for enforcing this policy and will collaborate with the campus ISO and campus controller on any enforcement actions.
 Any merchant failing to comply with this policy will be responsible for fines and/or incident response costs, and/or subject to termination of credit card processing accounts.

 Acquiring bank - the financial institution that sponsors the university into the payment card system, processes card transactions, and settles funds for card payments into university bank accounts.

-Fiscal Principal or Designee [FOR PURPOSES OF THIS POLICY ONLY] - The fiscal manager for the merchant account is the person responsible for the funds that are received and for the management of the staff handling the credit card transactions.
+Fiscal Designee [FOR PURPOSES OF THIS POLICY ONLY] - The fiscal manager for the merchant account is the person responsible for the funds that are received and for the management of the staff handling the credit card transactions.
 In the accounting system, this person is generally referred to as the fiscal principal.
 This responsibility can be delegated.

 Material Change – a significant change to an organizational unitOrganizational UnitA subset of University operations.
 An Organizational Unit may be a department or any other distinct operational activity with the following characteristics: • Organizational permanency; • Programmatic autonomy; and • An annual operating budget that is fiscally independent.
 Within the Finance System, these areas are represented on the ChartField tree as Orgs.’s business or IT practices that may implicate the security, confidentiality, integrity, or availability of records containing card holder data.
 Examples of material change include: 1) changes to network configuration, security controls, infrastructure, or data flow, 2)replacement of hardware in the card holder environment, or 3) a major upgrade or replacement of applications in the cardholder environment.